Exciting new opportunity for Clinical/Counselling Psychologists in the MINT teams in Ealing, West London NHS Trust

 Job description Job responsibilities

-The post-holder will be responsible, as a member of the psychology service, for the provision of a full and comprehensive specialist psychology service to culturally diverse service users with severe and enduring mental health disorders.
+The post-holder will be responsible, as the principal psychologist of the psychology service, for the provision of a full and comprehensive specialist psychology service to culturally diverse service users with severe and enduring mental health disorders.
 They will contribute to meetings where referrals and service users presentations are discussed, providing specialist psychological assessments and therapies and advice on risk management, and consultation to other colleagues involved in service users care.
-Furthermore, the psychological support includes a well-developed group programme with specialist groups and the post-holder will have the opportunity to facilitate some of them.
-They will also become part of our DBT provision, while we are in the process of developing our MBT programme.
+Furthermore, the psychological support includes a well-developed group programme with groups for different levels of mental health and emotional difficulties.

-The post holder will work as a clinical member of a multi-disciplinary team, including appropriate attendance at team and other service user related meetings.
+The post holder will work closely with the lead psychologists and head of psychological therapies to further develop and evaluate the psychological provision among Ealing MINT teams.
 The post holder will utilise research skills for audit, policy and service development and research within the area served by the team/service.

-As an autonomous practitioner he/she will be responsible for their own work and interventions and for the interpretation of agreed guidelines and policies.
+As an autonomous practitioner s/he will be responsible for their own work and interventions and for the interpretation of agreed guidelines and policies.

 Person Specification Qualifications Essential

-- Registration with the Health and Care Professions Council
+- Professional Registration with the Health and Care Professions Council

-- Evidence of post-doctoral training in psychological therapy techniques
+- Evidence of post-doctoral training in systemic therapy/ CBTp/DBT/ CAT/ MBT/Schema Therapy/CBT

 - Experience of teaching, training and/or supervision.